alexciru/mlops-finalProject/reports/README.md

 For the project, we used the cookiecutter data science project template.
 Where each of the folders had a specific purpose.
 The `data` folder is where the data is stored with different subfolders for the original data, the intermediated folder and the final data used for the model.
 Here we added a new folder to store the raw data from our dataset.
 The `doc` folder is where the documentation is stored.
 The `model` folder is where all the info related to the model such as checkpoints and predictions. `Notebooks` is used to store the Jupiters that were used during development, ` references` is used to store manuals, `reports` is where the Html and reports are generated, `src` is where all the source files are.
 These are divided into subfolders depending on the purpose of the files.
 We also added the tests folder where we store unit tests scripts

-TODO:
-We did not used all the folders and deleted XXX and XXX directories.

 ### Question 6